BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Position.md

 ---
-PG_TITLE: 04 Position and Rotation
+PG_TITLE: 04 Position, Rotation and Scaling
 ---

 # Position, Rotation and Scaling